opensearch-project/project-website/_posts/2024-10-14-Introduction-of-new-opensearch-website-search.markdown

 ## Key features

-Here's a look at the key improvements and new features that enhance your search experience on OpenSearch.org:
+Here's a look at the key improvements and new features in OpenSearch.org search:

 - **Dedicated search results page**:
-    After submitting a search, you'll be taken to a new page that shows a more comprehensive list of results than was provided by the previous dropdown.
-You can browse through these results more easily, without leaving the page.
+    Search results are shown on a dedicated page with a comprehensive list of results, which makes it easy to review them.

 - **Persistent search box**:
     The search box stays at the top of the page, allowing you to refine your query or enter new keywords without losing your current search context.